-The second edition of “The Fundamentals of Printed Textile Design”, Alex Russell’s book is now in production.
-Published by Bloomsbury, it will be available on 7 October 2021.
-You can pre-order it from Waterstones as well as Amazon.
+The second edition of “The Fundamentals of Printed Textile Design”, Alex Russell’s book is out now, published by Bloomsbury.
+You can order it from them or order it from your local bookshop.
+It’s also available from Waterstones as well as Amazon and all the other chains.
 The cover was designed by Katrina McLaughlin.

 The book is about contemporary practice in printed textile and surface pattern design.
 It explores creative and commercial studio practice, looking at the skills needed for a career in design.
 Alex’s book focusses on the contexts of print and pattern design.
 Firstly, it examines how history and technology have shaped the field.
 Secondly, it explains how to balance innovation with industry requirements, including fashion, home interiors, giftware and stationery.
 Thirdly, there’s practical advice on developing a professional portfolio and the good communication skills needed to get work noticed.

 Overall, the new edition has been completely updated.
 It includes expanded sections on digital design and social media, and their impact on portfolio development, manufacturing, and promotion, as well as advice on establishing an ethical, sustainable practice for the future.
 In addition,”The Fundamentals of Printed Textile Design” features the work of a selection of some of the most talented established and emerging creatives.

 ‘A comprehensive introduction to the aesthetic, technical and procedural considerations that every entry-level repeat pattern designer needs to understand.
 Generously illustrated with an entirely new collection of designs by professionals and students alike, it concisely documents the requirements and rewards of this exciting design industry specialization.’

 Michael James, M.F.A., Professor Emeritus and Chair Emeritus, Department Of Textiles, University of Nebraska, Lincoln, USA

 The first edition is also available in French and Spanish.